 About the PCA Foundation

 The Poodle Club of America Foundation Inc. was incorporated as a non-profit charitable organization in 1989 in the State of Minnesota as a 501 (c)(3) tax-exempt company.
 As with other 501 (c)(3) foundations, PCAF’s annual IRS filings are available to the public and can be found online.
 The PCAF Board of Directors are all volunteers, and No PCAF donations are spent on administration.
-In keeping with its dedication to the future of Poodles, Foundation goals are:
+In keeping with its dedication to the future of Poodles, PCAF is operated exclusively for charitable, scientific and educational purposes.
+While PCAF and the Poodle Club of America are separate organizations, we are partners and support each other’s missions.
+Among PCAF goals:

 - To foster and promote the public’s knowledge and appreciation of dogs in general and Poodles in particular;